ImCodist/funny-bfdi/README.md

 <sub>[simple voice chat](https://modrinth.com/plugin/simple-voice-chat) is not required, and the mod will work without it</sub>

 ## features
-- Adds a cartoony and expressive mouth to you and your friends avatars.
+- Adds an cartoony and expressive mouth to you and your friends avatars.
 - Reacts to player state. (low health = sad mouth, high health = happy mouth) Wow!
 - Animates when a player types in chat.
 (Lip sync is to the best of my ability)
 - Animates when players are using voice chat with [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat).